GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
+> ### There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts